House prices in Lima have risen in Q3 2018

 The currency risk.
-In currency terms, Peruís Sol has somewhat depreciated over the last four years, but by less than the Chilean Peso, Brazilean Real, let alone (heaven forbid!) by as much as the Argentinian Peso.
+Peru’s Sol depreciated during the period 2013-2015, but has been stable since.
+Over the past decade it has done much better the Chilean Peso, Brazilean Real, let alone (heaven forbid!) the Argentinian Peso.

 Additionally, leasing real estate in Peru is subject to VAT at 18%.
 VAT is imposed when legal entities (individuals and corporations), resident or not, rent out Peruvian properties.